- July 17, 2020

 “With pupils briefly returning to school for their check in, catch up sessions, at the end of June, Claire and her team had to juggle their own work preparing to see their own classes whilst still operating the hub.

-“Finally, it was interesting to hear about how the school is now planning to welcome back all pupils in September; in particular, to hear about their plans to help those who had not engaged with learning over the lockdown, those excluded learners.
+“It was interesting to hear about how the school is now planning to welcome back all pupils in September especially to hear about their plans to help those who had not engaged with learning over the lockdown, those excluded learners.”